afsaints0987/chat-app-sendbird/readme.md

 # Chat APP Sendbird

 ## How to setup
-1. Git clone the repository to your local machine
+1. Git clone the repository to your local machine<br>
 <code>git clone [github-repo]</code>

-2. Open the folder
+2. Open the folder<br>
 <code>cd [github-repo]</code>

 3. The folder has two content the backend and frontend folder